 Hyde is a very small town located in the state of Pennsylvania.
 With a population of 1,303 people and just one neighborhood, Hyde is the 764th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Hyde is generally considered to be a blue-collar town.
-42.33% of the Hyde workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hyde, you'll notice that it is more blue-collar than most other communities in America.
+42.33% of Hyde’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hyde is a town of transportation and shipping workers, service providers, and managers.
 There are especially a lot of people living in Hyde who work in management occupations (15.55%), sales jobs (11.45%), and law enforcement and fire fighting (6.05%).

 Also of interest is that Hyde has more people living here who work in computers and math than 95% of the places in the US.